Governor to announce reopen date for restaurants this week, as the advisory board wraps up

 Rammel says, “Our voice is being heard.
 They’re adamant on all voices being heard.
 It’s not a one-size-fits-all kind of situation.”
 Rammel says the advisory group was broken into three subgroups, focusing on keeping employees, customers, and the physical spaces safe.
 “We modeled that after some of the other sectors that already have some guidelines in place, and also looking at the requirements, what are the recommended items, and what are the best practices.”

-Rick Malir is the CEO & Founder of City Barbecue.
+Rick Malir is the CEO & Founder of City Barbeque.
 He says, “We’re able to share what worked and what didn’t.”
-When in-person dining was banned in Ohio, Malir’s City Barbecue team immediately created a playbook.
+When in-person dining was banned in Ohio, Malir’s City Barbeque team immediately created a playbook.
 “We literally updated it two to three times a week as things changed.
 We really focused on CDC guidelines, we focused on government health departments.”

 On Monday Governor DeWine said, “Within the next several days we’ll be rolling out that protocol and at the same time we will be able to announce the date.”